StefanBuchman/aws-appsync-chat-workshop/README.md

 6. Head over to [Lex]() and walk-through what has been created.

    You should see two Lex chatbots (ChuckBot & MovieBot), the bots may still be building.
 While they are building take a look at:
-   - The intents, these are the actions your chatbot users will attempt to have the chatbot undertake.
+   - The **intents**, these are the actions your chatbot users will attempt to have the chatbot undertake.
 We can take slots (variables) as part of the intent to make the chatbot more dynamic
-   - The slots, these are pieces of information we may need to fullfil an intent.
+   - The **slots**, these are pieces of information we may need to fullfil an intent.
-   - Finally, make sure each chatbot has a Lambda function defined in the Fullfilment section.
+   - Finally, make sure each chatbot has a Lambda function defined in the **Fullfilment** section.
 This is what will be executed once when know what our chatbot user is looking for.

 ---